AdrianHu99/NOTES/Java/javaNOTE.md

 		The method get() of HashMap will return null if the key is not existing;
 		And containsKey(null) will return false for sure;

+### Stream, parallelStream

+            Be careful of parallelStream as it may or may not increase performance.
+For structures like ArrayList, it's easy to split it to several small lists, but for structures like LinkedList, it will only make things complicated.
+Also, in an environment where it is multi-thread, it is also possible to make things worse.